alessionovel/llm-fact-checker/README.md

 pip install -r requirements.txt
 ```

+For cloud/remote API use, see the top of `queryLLM-cloud.py` for any additional requirements (e.g., `openai`, `python-dotenv`).

 ## Notes

 - The model you want to use must be downloaded first using `ollama pull <model-name>` (e.g., `ollama pull llama3.2`).
 - Ensure Ollama is serving (`ollama serve`) before running the script.
+- For cloud/remote API use, set your API keys and endpoints as required (see `queryLLM-cloud.py`).